 What is credit card travel insurance?

 Depending on the quality of the policy, complimentary credit card travel insurance can be used instead of a standalone travel insurance policy.
-This helps you reduce travel costs overall and saves you valuable time.
+This can help reduce travel costs overall and saves valuable time.

 Complimentary insurance can cover users for a variety of needs while travelling, including: